 One nice thing about making these champagne cupcakes is that you can use any cheap champagne.
 There is no need for fancy champagne unless you have some extra champagne leftover!

-You definitely can make this champagne cupcake recipe with no alcohol!!
-Just use sparkling apple cider to make these 100% non-alcoholic.
-You can also try these gluten free lemon cupcakes.
+You can make this champagne cupcake recipe with no alcohol!!
+Swap the champagne for sparkling apple cider to make these 100% non-alcoholic.
+You can also try use this gluten-free lemon cupcake recipe.

 Ingredients